 This time it’s Teams (or maybe it’s Slack).
 You investigate, reply, and refocus.
 You’ve got a deadline to meet.

 Now all is quiet.
 No chimes, banners, or flashes of light begging for your attention.
 It’s just you and that little unopened envelope.
-You know, the one from the e-mail that you’re consciously ignoring.
+You know, the one you’re consciously ignoring.
+The little guy sits on your toolbar when Outlook is minimized, it’s yellow color offers just enough pop to get your attention.
 It’s letting you know the message is ready to be read (whenever you’re ready to read).

-The truth is, you don’t have the willpower to ignore that little envelope because no one has the willpower to ignore that little envelope.
+The truth is, you don’t have the guts to ignore that little unopened envelope.
+None of us do.
 And it’s killing our productivity.

 The Digital Communication Revolution

 Law firms, like many businesses, have undergone a revolution of digital communications in the last year.
 These tools have been heralded as the greatest invention since the printing press.
 No longer are workers tethered to a desk or landline phone.
 Collaboration and synergies are at an all-time high.
 Workflow is simply faster with instant response times.
 Offices are irrelevant.
 Emojis have entered the workplace and it’s hilarious.